RCS investor says main shareholders should sell stakes

 Earlier on Monday, Fiat CEO Sergio Marchionne said his company’s decision to raise its stake in RCS was an investment for the long term.

-Della Valle, the founder of shoe maker Tod‘s, has repeatedly criticized the publisher’s turnaround plan, which is backed by Fiat and the publisher’s management.
+Della Valle, the founder of shoe maker Tod‘s, has repeatedly criticised the publisher’s turnaround plan, which is backed by Fiat and the publisher’s management.

 “Instead of strengthening our positions, we should take a step backwards and leave the shareholder structure of the group completely, thus freeing it of all the old arguments and conspiracy theories,” he said in the letter, which was emailed to the media.

-The outspoken Della Valle has criticized Fiat management on a number of occasions. ($1 = 0.7773 euros)
+The outspoken Della Valle has criticised Fiat management on a number of occasions. ($1 = 0.7773 euros) (Reporting by Stephen Jewkes; Editing by Steve Orlofsky)